blainehansen/traya/README.dream.md

 const okPrimitive = parser.primitive('true')
 const errPrimitive = parser.primitive('yoyo')

+// NOTE: rather than always generating these forms, it's probably a better idea to choose at generation time which variants to produce
+// most people won't use these concrete variants

 // includes all tokens and all spans, even ignored ones, represented as tuples (what would we name everything?) const okFull = ParserCreator.ConcreteSyntaxTree('null')